RussTIB/Hud11_RussEdit/readme.md

 Enjoy!

+Credits to HyNo for Disguised Icons & Techno for cleanup

 note: disguises don't work properly unless `cl_hud_playerclass_use_playermodel` is set to "0", if that bothers you please turn on minmode